Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The streets of Riverskin incline gently upwards towards the Glasshouse.
 The houses are old and tall, with rotting wooden frames and walls of damp plaster.
 In the summer, every rain saturates and blisters them, sending slates cascading from the steep roofs as rusted nails dissolve.
 The southern half of Riverskin is indistinguishable from Flyside, which it adjoins, but northern Riverskin is very different.
 It is quieter, more sullen.
 Cactae pack the Riverskin slums, and a few other quarters in places like Syriac and Abrogate Green.
 But Riverskin is the centre of their city, and there they mix in equal numbers with human locals.
 They are the cactus underclass, who enter the Glasshouse to shop and worship, but are forced to live in the infidel city.

 **Kinken**: Khepri have lived in New Crobuzon for 700 years, since the first contact with the Bered Kai Nev continent, but they were very few in number unitl the Tragic Crossing.
-Escaping a unthinkable disaster willingfully forgotten by today's khepri, the great clockwork  engines of the Mercy Ships carried thousands of dying khepri to the shores the continent of Rohagi.
+Escaping a unthinkable disaster willingfully forgotten by today's khepri, the great clockwork engines of the Mercy Ships carried thousands of dying khepri to the shores of the continent of Rohagi.
 The khepri that arrived in New Crobuzon settled in Kinken.

 Today, the houses of the khepri district ooze the white mucus of home-grubs.
-Although called grubs, they are in fact beetles larger than rhinos and they reshape architecture with phlegm-cement to suit khepri standards, their little legs pushing as they eat their way through interiors.
-Home-grubs obey khepri handers who tug and guide them to make the right renovations, using scent glands and special bridles.
+Although called grubs, they are in fact beetles larger than rhinos; they reshape architecture with phlegm-cement to suit khepri standards, their little legs pushing as they eat their way through interiors.
+Home-grubs obey khepri handlers who tug and guide them to make the right renovations, using scent glands and special bridles.

 The khepri run Kinken semi-autonomously, though none admit this state of affairs openly.
 The khepri institutions are nominally just mutual aid societies, each of them answerable to a moiety chief and a hive queen.
 In fact, these societies are just facades for the moieties or family clans themselves, some of which date back to the earliest days of khepri diaspora.
 The hive queens control the streets, arrest and punish wrongdoers, protect shopkeepers from anti-xenian assault and even levy tributes paid to them in city taxes.
 The militia visits when it must; lawbreakers harbored in the ghetto are sometimes turned over to the militia after a back-channel request or kept under house arrest within Kinken itself.